MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 * **On-behalf-of authentication**.
-  In this scenario, sometimes called the "web service" or "web app" scenario, the application gets an AAD access token from another application, and then "converts" it to an another AAD access token that can be used with Azure Data Explorer.
+  In this scenario, sometimes called the "web service" or "web app" scenario, the application gets an AAD access token from another application, and then "converts" it to another AAD access token that can be used with Azure Data Explorer.
   In other words, the application acts as a mediator between the user or application that provided credentials and the Azure Data Explorer service.
   See [on-behalf-of authentication](#on-behalf-of-authentication).